-Many of the models discussed cover low-risk pregnancies, limiting their impact on health equity while others exclude the highest and lowest cost episodes and select conditions. ^{9,19} In many cases, cesarean section rate is used as an indicator of success.
+Many of the models discussed cover low-risk pregnancies, limiting their impact on health equity while others exclude the highest and lowest cost episodes and select conditions.
+In many cases, cesarean section rate is used as an indicator of success.
 However, availability of data on outcomes of the various models is variable.
 The workgroup acknowledges the difficulty in creating specifications, inclusions, and exclusions for an entire state and for different payers that includes different populations.
 However, the workgroup also emphasizes the need to impact system-wide change through standardization of definitions, metrics, and models.
-20 Lessons from other states and regions are clear in recommending shared models and shared definitions to drive sustainability so that time-limited pilots do not become the norm. ^{21,22}
+Lessons from other states and regions are clear in recommending shared models and shared definitions to drive sustainability so that time-limited pilots do not become the norm.

 While the Bree Collaborative cannot recommend specific reimbursement amounts, the workgroup does acknowledge the need to offer guidance on payment timing and reimbursement flow as this will impact provider participation in a bundled payment model.
 In all cases, payers and/or purchasers should determine their reimbursement levels through historical benchmarking.
+Episode price for gestational parents diagnosed with opioid use disorder should be determined separately from those without.

 Prospective reimbursement refers to an established amount paid to the accountable entity while retrospective reimbursement relies on fee-for-service reimbursement to individual providers followed by reconciliation after the episode is complete with shared savings or loss.
 Retrospective reconciliation has a lower administrative burden and will be easier for a provider as the accountable entity and is therefore recommended as a first step for the Washington state community.